phac-nml/ncov2019-artic-nf/README.md

 ```
 This command will run on the input flat directory of fastq files using the provided scheme and filtering size options and add the input metadata to the final results.

-*EXTREMELY IMPORTANT NOTE:* The medaka model should be set to the one that most closely matches your data otherwise the variant calls may be inaccurate.
-More info available here: https://github.com/nanoporetech/medaka#models.
-The default model is currently "r941_min_hac_g507" which should work for anyone still running the R9.4.1 flowcells

-#### **Optional Args**
+**EXTREMELY IMPORTANT NOTE:** The clair3 model will be automatically detected from the fastq headers by default but if it cannot be found, time should be taken to select the best model for the data!

+### Optional Args
-Arguments available for different aspects of the pipeline.
-The mandatory args are found above in the example commands
+Optional arguments available for different aspects of the pipeline.
+The mandatory args are found above in the example commands being:
+- `--prefix <STR>`: String name to prefix onto final summary results files
+- `--basecalled_fastq <PATH>`: Path to either the fastq_pass barcoded directory or a folder of flat `*.fastq*` files to run in the pipeline

-#### Help
+#### Help Command
 Run `nextflow run phac-nml/ncov2019-artic-nf --help` to get a list of all the supported pipeline arguments

 #### Schemes